This blog is about think tanks (or policy research institutes).

-I think that these organisations can serve an important public good purpose even if they are sometimes dismissed as ideological or interest driven.
+I think that these organisations can serve several important public good purposes even if they are sometimes dismissed as ideological or interest driven.
 They play key roles in any modern society that values the contribution that knowledge can make to the world of politics.

 This blog is particularly about think tanks and for think tanks in developing countries.
-But much of the commentary and resources will come from and should also be useful for think tanks in the developed world.
+But while much of the commentary and resources will come there it should also be useful for think tanks in the developed world.

 I hope that the posts and the resources published here will support think tanks to be more strategic in the way they make short and long-term decisions.
 The blog focuses on key internal and external issues of relevance and interest to think tanks and their staff and supporters.

-I run the blog as a non-for profit initiative with the assistance of Andrea Moncada (see below).
-We write most of the posts and edit the site.
-From time to time, other ‘bloggers’ will post on onthinktanks and they will be identified as contributors.
+I run the blog as a non-for profit initiative with the assistance of several bloggers who, from time to time, will post on On Think Tanks and they will be identified as contributors.

-However, if you’d like to find out how to help, help is needed, please contact me.
+If you’d like to find out how to help, and help is needed, please contact me.

 Please have a look at out content ‘policy’:

 For the record, I am currently an independent researcher.
 Until December 2010 I worked for the Overseas Development Institute (ODI) -an international development think tank based in the UK- where I headed the Research and Policy in Development (RAPID) programme.
 Besides this blog I provide consultancy services and advice to think tanks and their funders and collaborate with several think tanks whenever possible -always trying to encourage them to join in the discussion on the nature of think tanks.